6 Reasons Why People Who Journal On a Daily Basis Are Happier

 And because they usually write about (or even track) their progress, they often end up achieving them.

-My personal favorite is the Minimalist Journaling Tracker: a 30-second, super fun and simple system that allows me to track the habits that matter the most and get a great overview of my progress.
+My personal favourite is the Infinity Squares: a 30-second, super fun and simple system that allows me to track the habits that matter the most and get a great overview of my progress.

 2. Unlike Most People, They Know Who They (Truly) Are